Skip to main content

 • User manual: LG LRGL5825F

-The LG LRGL5825F is an ideal choice for any home-baking enthusiast in the market for an affordable, freestanding gas range.
-We were impressed with the oven's baking evenness and air fryer mode.
+The LG LRGL5825F is an ideal choice for any home-baking enthusiast seeking an affordable, freestanding gas range.
+We were impressed with the oven's even baking and the air fryer mode.

-Like many products from LG, the range can be controlled and monitored remotely using your smartphone.
+Like many LG products, the range can be controlled and monitored remotely using your smartphone.
 In addition, the LRGL5825F features InstaView, which lets owners activate the interior light by knocking on the oven door.
 It’s a little gimmicky, to be honest, but its presence doesn’t detract from the range.

 While the smart features are welcome, the real star of the show is the range's cooking performance.
-The capable, true-convection oven manages to bake and roast food evenly; plus, it features an unusually effective air fryer mode.
+The capable, true-convection oven bakes and roasts food evenly, and it features an unusually effective air-fryer mode.

 There’s a lot to like about the LRGL5825F, though it does falter in some areas.
 The preheat is interminably slow, and, for whatever reason, owners are required to purchase the air-fryer basket separately.